MapStory/mapstory-community/roadmap.md

 ### Identities

 Everything in MapStory.org is done by _people_.
 It is a social platform with high attribution.
 The right metaphor is to a book authored by lots of people, not a database.
 Thus, users need a profile that they can control to present their work, and to be able to manage how they are represented across the platform.

+#### In 2017, the priorities for improving the management of identities are:

 **[Integrate logins across mapstory.org, Wiki, Warper and other tools] (items/oauth.md)**